Being raised a Black woman, “strong” is who you are. Sensitive me didn’t measure up.

 Growing up, I believed I was just a mess.
 Daddy, bringing up my large, Black family in small, mostly white towns on the outskirts of military bases, was protective.
 We went to school together, ate dinner together, did homework together, and went to church together.
 There was a lot of togetherness, and I felt like I was suffocating.

-If I retreated to my room for the “me time” that sensitive-me craved — the alone time that all HSPs need to process their thoughts and feelings — I was labeled as “funny-acting” and “moody,” or mocked as having an undiagnosed psychological problem.
+If I retreated to my room for the “me time” that sensitive-me craved — the alone time that all sensitive people need to process their thoughts and feelings — I was labeled as “funny-acting” and “moody,” or mocked as having an undiagnosed psychological problem.

 Being raised a Black woman, you are taught that strong isn’t what you have to be, it is what you are.
 Period.
 So many times — too many to count — what I felt like on the inside didn’t mirror who I was told I was “supposed to” be.